GermanGuy6969/Cheat-tuah/README.md

 2. Click "Find Word" to search for matching words
 3. View the entire dictionary with "View Dictionary"

-**Note:** Due to game restrictions, you cannot copy-paste words directly into the game.
+**Note:** Due to game restrictions, you cannot copy-paste the definitions directly into the game.
 You'll need to type the words manually.

 ## Credits